ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-10+ Trending React Icon Libraries to Elevate Your Projects in 2025 - <a href="https://javascript.plainenglish.io/10-trending-react-icon-libraries-to-elevate-your-projects-in-2025-34f4402078e8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Caching is the Most Hated Next.js Feature (And How to Fix It) - <a href="https://javascript.plainenglish.io/why-caching-is-the-most-hated-next-js-feature-and-how-to-fix-it-dc98e353f6bf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ThemeSelection`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>Check out the best free and premium icon libraries that are easy to integrate in your React projects.
+<blockquote>Caching in Next.js is one of those love-hate relationships every developer experiences.
+On paper, it’s brilliant — faster page loads…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Use Jest’s global object to reuse functions in your test cases - <a href="https://medium.com/@find.suvel/use-jests-global-object-to-reuse-functions-in-your-test-cases-5482ca3caf15?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NextAuth.js: An easy way to add authentication to your Next.js project - <a href="https://medium.com/@garciadiazjaime/nextauth-js-an-easy-way-to-add-authentication-to-your-next-js-project-65e6f3603087?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suvel`**
+✍️ **posted by `Jaime Garcia Diaz`**

-<blockquote>Have you ever struggled to reuse a snippet of code in your Jest tests?
-I recently faced a similar issue where I wanted to reuse a function…
+<blockquote>Recently, I needed to add session management to a Next.js project and came across [NextAuth.js](https://next-auth.js.org/).
+It’s a pretty…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Mastering Microfrontends with React & Module Federation - <a href="https://javascript.plainenglish.io/mastering-microfrontends-with-react-module-federation-47257890dd44?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Seamless Integration: Implementing Module Federation to Use Vue Components in React - <a href="https://medium.com/@madhanprasath.dev/seamless-integration-implementing-module-federation-to-use-vue-components-in-react-7164bb24ba02?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satish Rai`**
+✍️ **posted by `Madhanprasath`**

-<blockquote>Build Scalable Frontend Architectures
+<blockquote>Imagine you have two separate applications, like two distinct houses.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Building a Custom Chip Input Component in Chakra UI - <a href="https://medium.com/@adwait.purao/building-a-custom-chip-input-component-in-chakra-ui-88cabf2cb95c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Want to Be a React Expert in 2025?
+Here’s the Brutally Honest Roadmap No One Talks About - <a href="https://medium.com/@jakpren3/want-to-be-a-react-expert-in-2025-heres-the-brutally-honest-roadmap-no-one-talks-about-640a9dda8f55?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adwait Purao`**
+✍️ **posted by `Pren Jak`**

-<blockquote>One notable gap in Chakra UI’s component library is the absence of a chip input component — a UI element that allows users to input…
+<blockquote>“Everyone wants to be a React expert — until they realize what it actually takes.”
 Continue reading on Medium »</blockquote>

-<h3>5.
-Build your first Next.js app from scratch to learn Next.js - <a href="https://medium.com/@chiragmehta900/build-your-first-next-js-app-from-scratch-to-learn-next-js-df7512db1903?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Mehta`**

-<blockquote>Welcome!
-If you’re interested in modern web development and want to build powerful, production-ready applications, Next.js is your go-to…
-Continue reading on Medium »</blockquote>

-<h3>6.
-The Art of Crafting Truly Reusable React Components - <a href="https://javascript.plainenglish.io/the-art-of-crafting-truly-reusable-react-components-d9d1fea53a03?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshat!404`**

-<blockquote>Let me tell you a secret — the difference between a good React developer and a great one often comes down to how they design reusable…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-I Analyzed Over 1,000 React Job Postings.
-Here’s What Companies Really Want in 2025 - <a href="https://medium.com/lets-code-future/i-analyzed-over-1-000-react-job-postings-heres-what-companies-really-want-in-2025-b54d6eabe323?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TheMindShift`**

-<blockquote>It’s not enough to just “know React” anymore.
-Here’s the complete roadmap based on real hiring data.
-Continue reading on Let’s Code Future »</blockquote>

-<h3>8.
-Starting a React Project in 2025: Manual Setup vs Docker Magic - <a href="https://medium.com/@muhamadfaisallilham/starting-a-react-project-in-2025-manual-setup-vs-docker-magic-ec62e3beccca?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Faisal ilham`**

-<blockquote>Hey there, fellow coder!
-So, you’re diving into a new React project in 2025, and you’re wondering: Should I go old-school and set up…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
+Why Caching is the Most Hated Next.js Feature (And How to Fix It) - <a href="https://javascript.plainenglish.io/why-caching-is-the-most-hated-next-js-feature-and-how-to-fix-it-dc98e353f6bf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Imran Farooq`**

+<blockquote>Caching in Next.js is one of those love-hate relationships every developer experiences.
+On paper, it’s brilliant — faster page loads…
+Continue reading on JavaScript in Plain English »</blockquote>

-Building a Remote MCP Server with Next.js and Vercel’s MCP Adapter - <a href="https://medium.com/@kevin.moechel/building-a-remote-mcp-server-with-next-js-and-vercels-mcp-adapter-d078b27a9119?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+NextAuth.js: An easy way to add authentication to your Next.js project - <a href="https://medium.com/@garciadiazjaime/nextauth-js-an-easy-way-to-add-authentication-to-your-next-js-project-65e6f3603087?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin Moechel`**
+✍️ **posted by `Jaime Garcia Diaz`**

-<blockquote>The Model Context Protocol (MCP) is one of the most exciting developments in the LLM-native stack.
-It provides a standardized way for AI…
+<blockquote>Recently, I needed to add session management to a Next.js project and came across [NextAuth.js](https://next-auth.js.org/).
+It’s a pretty…
 Continue reading on Medium »</blockquote>

-<h3>2.
-Next vs React for Developing a Business Application - <a href="https://javascript.plainenglish.io/next-vs-react-for-developing-a-business-application-405f84ecd253?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Megha Verma`**

-<blockquote>When building a new web application, one of the first and most critical decisions you’ll face is choosing the right technology stack.
-This…
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Why I’m Switching from Angular to Next.js (And Why You Might Too)  - <a href="https://medium.com/@differofeveryone/why-im-switching-from-angular-to-next-js-and-why-you-might-too-0ae17691b8bf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lo que todo desarrollador debería saber sobre SSR en 2025 - <a href="https://medium.com/@josev_79449/lo-que-todo-desarrollador-deber%C3%ADa-saber-sobre-ssr-en-2025-3d131547be32?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir Hossein Hosseiny`**
+✍️ **posted by `Jose Vela`**

-<blockquote>After years of grinding out large-scale apps with Angular, I’m jumping ship to Next.js! 🌊 Angular’s rock-solid structure and TypeScript…
+<blockquote>El Server-Side Rendering (SSR) o renderizado en la parte del servidor, aunque no es una técnica nueva, sigue siendo fundamental en el…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Mastering Microfrontends with React & Module Federation - <a href="https://javascript.plainenglish.io/mastering-microfrontends-with-react-module-federation-47257890dd44?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Neural Machine Translation System: English to German and English to Nepali - <a href="https://medium.com/@sauravkarki10.12/building-a-neural-machine-translation-system-english-to-german-and-english-to-nepali-342957dec807?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satish Rai`**
+✍️ **posted by `Sauravkarki `**

-<blockquote>Build Scalable Frontend Architectures
+<blockquote>From data collection, preprocessing text to training and deployment, I share every challenge and solution I faced as a learner.
+This is my…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-The Battle-Tested NextJS Project Structure I Use in 2025. - <a href="https://medium.com/@burpdeepak96/the-battle-tested-nextjs-project-structure-i-use-in-2025-f84c4eb5f426?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+CSRF Token Explained: How to Secure Your Frontend (React/Next.js) and Backend (Django/Laravel) - <a href="https://er-raj-aryan.medium.com/csrf-token-explained-how-to-secure-your-frontend-react-next-js-and-backend-django-laravel-aac8229835ce?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Burpdeepak`**
+✍️ **posted by `Er Raj Aryan`**

-<blockquote>Next.js project structure can significantly impact how well your application scales as it grows.
-After years of building and maintaining…
+<blockquote>“If you’re building modern web apps and not handling CSRF tokens properly, you’re building insecure apps with a smile.” — Every security…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Build your first Next.js app from scratch to learn Next.js - <a href="https://medium.com/@chiragmehta900/build-your-first-next-js-app-from-scratch-to-learn-next-js-df7512db1903?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cómo desplegar un sitio Next.js con Docker y Docker Compose (Multi-stage) - <a href="https://medium.com/@jcjiron4/c%C3%B3mo-desplegar-un-sitio-next-js-con-docker-y-docker-compose-multi-stage-7a1e1d4ad9a6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Mehta`**
+✍️ **posted by `Juan Carlos Jirón`**

-<blockquote>Welcome!
-If you’re interested in modern web development and want to build powerful, production-ready applications, Next.js is your go-to…
+<blockquote>Cuando desarrollamos una aplicación con Next.js, es natural querer que la puesta en producción sea rápida, segura y escalable.
+Docker y…
 Continue reading on Medium »</blockquote>

 <h3>7.
-React(Next.js) Modal Tutorial: Build One, Manage Many - <a href="https://medium.com/@rezazare2088/react-nextjs-modal-tutorial-ccc2a8ab9af8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Login and Signup Pages generated using Lovable with Nextjs Routes - <a href="https://medium.com/@nikitmht/authentication-f13861e89063?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rezazare`**
+✍️ **posted by `Nikitmht`**

-<blockquote>Master Modal Architecture in Your Next.js Project
+<blockquote>A good authentication is composed of attractive frontend through login page, signup page and an authentication system backend where we can…
 Continue reading on Medium »</blockquote>

 <h3>8.
-CSR vs SSR — Diferenças Práticas e a Aplicabilidade no Desenvolvimento Web - <a href="https://medium.com/@lcamanducci/csr-vs-ssr-diferen%C3%A7as-pr%C3%A1ticas-e-a-aplicabilidade-no-desenvolvimento-web-3eeeb93def12?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cloud Deployment with Zero Infrastructure Stress Using Elastic Beanstalk - <a href="https://medium.com/@ChinonsoNwakudu/cloud-deployment-with-zero-infrastructure-stress-using-elastic-beanstalk-406c229c16e2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas Camanducci`**
+✍️ **posted by `Chinonso Nwakudu`**

-<blockquote>No desenvolvimento web moderno com Next.js, existem múltiplas estratégias de renderização de páginas.
-Duas das principais abordagens são a…
+<blockquote>You don't have to build everything from scratch!
-Continue reading on Medium »</blockquote>
+Elastic Beanstalk is one of AWS’s few platform-as-a-service (PaaS) offerings that is… Continue reading on Medium »</blockquote>

 <br/>